Objectivity in quantum measurement: Ideal measurement from macroscopicality: central spin model

-The quantum system to be measured is a central spin which has two states $|\mathsf{e}\rangle$ and $|\mathsf{g}\rangle$.
-The central spin is surrounded by another $N$ spin-$\frac{1}{2}$ particles, and the Hamiltonian of the total system reads
+To illustrate the above argument, let us present a concrete example \cite{zurek_pointer_1981,sun_quantum_1993,quan_decay_2006}.
+In this example, the quantum system $S$ to be measured is a central spin with two states $|\mathsf{e}\rangle$ and $|\mathsf{g}\rangle$, and the central spin is surrounded by another $N$ spin-$\frac{1}{2}$ particles, which serve as the above mentioned ``elementary'' observers $D^{(1)}+D^{(2)}+\cdots+D^{(N)}$.
+The Hamiltonian of the total system $S+D^{(1)}+D^{(2)}+\cdots+D^{(N)}$ reads

-where $\hat{\sigma}_{i}^{z}=|\uparrow\rangle_{i}\langle\uparrow|-|\downarrow\rangle_{i}\langle\downarrow|$ and $\hat{\sigma}_{i}^{z}=|\uparrow\rangle_{i}\langle\downarrow|+|\downarrow\rangle_{i}\langle\uparrow|$ are the Pauli matrices for the $i$-th spin.
+where $\hat{\sigma}_{i}^{z}=|\uparrow\rangle_{i}\langle\uparrow|-|\downarrow\rangle_{i}\langle\downarrow|$ and $\hat{\sigma}_{i}^{x}=|\uparrow\rangle_{i}\langle\downarrow|+|\downarrow\rangle_{i}\langle\uparrow|$ are the Pauli matrices for the $i$-th spin.